URGENT CARE : SAME-DAY SCHEDULING + LOCATION ROUTING + PATIENT INTAKE

 That is why this problem feels operational before it feels financial.
 The clinic is carrying stress that should have been absorbed by the system at the door.

-Urgent Care Intake Infrastructure
+Urgent Care Intake System

 This is not a chatbot bolted onto a clinic.
 It is the front-door layer that protects same-day visits, reduces routing friction, and keeps the clinic usable when demand gets loud.